Lake Central High School

 Lake Central High School (LCHS) is a high school in St. John, Indiana, for students in grades nine through twelve.
-Its students come from St. John Township which includes the towns of St. John and Dyer (north of 101st Ave), the entire town of Schererville, unincorporated Crown Point (north of 101st Ave), and the southeastern section of Griffith that is within St. John Township.
+Its students come from St. John Township which includes the towns of St. John and Dyer (generally north of 101st Ave), almost the entire town of Schererville, unincorporated areas with Crown Point postal addresses (north of 101st Ave), and the southeastern section of Griffith that is within St. John Township.
 It is the only high school in the Lake Central School Corporation.

 History

 The school opened in 1967.
 It includes an attached freshmen wing (Freshmen Center) which opened in 1994.
 The current high school succeeded Dyer Central High School.
 The Dyer Central Building became the building for Kahler Middle School which is still part of the Lake Central School Corporation.
 The Dyer Central building was demolished in 1993–94 as part of renovations made to Kahler Middle school.

 Between 1967 and 1983, a television station, WCAE (channel 50), operated from the Lake Central High School campus.

 Some Lake Central students and faculty were the subject of an October 20, 2012, Wall Street Journal front-page article on their collective work to track down and document Indiana's battle casualties.
 A similar story appeared during the CBS Evening News in 2013 showing teacher and students working on their Hero Project.

 Lake Central made the news again in 2017 when teacher Samantha Cox was videotaped using cocaine in her classroom by a student.
 Cox later pleaded guilty to the incident in 2018.